Renegades (One Ok Rock song): Composition

 "Renegades" has been described by critics as being an alternative rock and a pop rock song.
-The track runs at 154 BPM and is in the key of F minor.
-It runs for four minutes and 5 seconds.
-The song was written by Takahiro Moriuchi, Ed Sheeran, Masato Hayakawa, David Pramik, Adam Hawkins and Jin Jin.

 According to NME, "Renegades" is all about conveying an urgent message that calls into question about the current state of affairs in the world around us, and this would be how "Renegades" serves as an anthem for renegades who refuse to allow their battles and passions to be ignored.
 In an interview with J Rock News, Moriuchi would express how the song connects to being the main theme for the Japanese blockbuster Rurouni Kenshin: The Final, in which he would say that "Renegades" relates more to the protagonist than the overarching plot of the film.

 "A lightness, love, and hope that shines from within.
 I think those aspects really connected with our band."

 In another interview which was uploaded to the official One Ok Rock YouTube channel, Moriuchi would also explain about how "Renegades" needed to hark back to more of a rock sound in order to properly convey the message of the song, which has lots of anger in it.

 "I think we need to trace back to our early intentions.
 I think anger can only be truly expressed in rock music.
 So it’s our duty as rock musicians to play rock."